alexc3122/arch-linux-configs/README.md

    * https://forum.endeavouros.com/t/bootctl-install-outputs-some-warnings-about-efi-mount-point-and-random-seed-file-in-the-terminal/43991/2

 * As is evident, rEFInd was previously used on some of my systems.
 I've since migrated to using Unified Kernel Images with Secure Boot.
 I've left the rEFInd configuration largely for posterity.

+* I have migrated to using `systemd` and `sd-encrypt` in the initramfs creation stage.
+Do not use some of these configuration verbatim as I've left the older `encrypt` hook creation steps for posterity (as well as for instructional purposes).